meilisearch/meilisearch-go/README.md

 #### Custom Search <!-- omit in toc -->

-All the supported options are described in [this documentation section](https://docs.meilisearch.com/guides/advanced_guides/search_parameters.html).
+All the supported options are described in the [search parameters](https://docs.meilisearch.com/guides/advanced_guides/search_parameters.html) section of the documentation.

 ```go
 func main() {